curl/curl/docs/cmdline-opts/upload-file.md

 If there is no file part in the specified URL, curl appends the local file name to the end of the URL before the operation starts.
-You must use a trailing slash (/) on the last directory to prove to curl that there is no file name or curl thinks that your last directory name is the remote file name to use.
+You must use a trailing slash (/) on the last directory to prove to curl that there is no filename or curl thinks that your last directory name is the remote filename to use.

-When putting the local file name at the end of the URL, curl ignores what is on the left side of any slash (/) or backslash (\) used in the file name and only appends what is on the right side of the rightmost such character.
+When putting the local filename at the end of the URL, curl ignores what is on the left side of any slash (/) or backslash (\) used in the filename and only appends what is on the right side of the rightmost such character.

-Use the file name `-` (a single dash) to use stdin instead of a given file.
+Use the filename `-` (a single dash) to use stdin instead of a given file.
-Alternately, the file name `.` (a single period) may be specified instead of `-` to use stdin in non-blocking mode to allow reading server output while stdin is being uploaded.
+Alternately, the filename `.` (a single period) may be specified instead of `-` to use stdin in non-blocking mode to allow reading server output while stdin is being uploaded.

-If this option is used with a HTTP(S) URL, the PUT method is used.
+If this option is used with an HTTP(S) URL, the PUT method is used.

 You can specify one --upload-file for each URL on the command line.
 Each --upload-file + URL pair specifies what to upload and to where. curl also